mpvosseller/cdk-pipeline-termination-protection/README.md

 # Repo demonstrating CDK Pipelines bug with terminationProtection

-This repo demonstrates a bug with CDK Pipelines where the `terminationProtection` property of a `Stack` in a `Stage` of a `CodePipeline` is ignored.
+This repo demonstrates [issue #17871](https://github.com/aws/aws-cdk/issues/17871) with CDK Pipelines:

+The `Stack` property `terminationProtection` is ignored when the `Stack` is deployed from a CDK `CodePipeline`.

+If the stack is deployed directly from the CLI (not from the CDK `CodePipeline`) it works.

 ## Instructions